chris-dworschak/acled.api/README.md

 #> and conditions.
 The data must be cited as per ACLED attribution requirements.
 #> The package may be cited as:
 #> Dworschak, Christoph.
 2020.
 "Acled.api: Automated Retrieval of ACLED Conflict
 #> Event Data."
-R package version 1.0.2. <https://github.com/chris-dworschak/acled.api/>
+R package.
+CRAN version 1.0.7.
+#> For the development version of this package, visit <https://github.com/chris-dworschak/acled.api/>

 my.data.frame <- acled.api( # stores an ACLED sample in object my.data.frame
   region = c("Southern Asia", "Central America"),